pip-services/pip-services-docs/content/en/net/commons/validate/object_schema.md

 ### Properties

 #### IsUndefinedAllowed
-Gets and sets flag to allow undefined properties.
+Gets and sets a flag to allow undefined properties.
 True to allow undefined properties and false to disallow.

 > `public` bool IsUndefinedAllowed { get; set; }